Peter McAleese: Freelance mercenary

-In the mid-1980s McAleese set up a family home in Pretoria, and became an employee of the COIN Security Group, a military/police private contractor based in South Africa.
-After a near-death parachuting display accident, he moved back to live in the United Kingdom.
-At the end of the 1980s, he spent two years as a security contractor working for the government forces during the "Colombian conflict".
+After completing his contract with the SADF, McAleese set up a family home in Pretoria and became a director of the COIN Security Group, which was a military/police private contractor providing security to local installations against political unrest.
+In October 1984, McAleese was seriously injured after a near-death parachuting display accident and was confined to a wheelchair for the next 2 years.
+After becoming increasingly disillusioned with life in Apartheid South Africa, such as an incident where he overheard his 4-year-old son using the racial slur "kaffir", McAleese moved his wife and children back to live in the United Kingdom.

+He then accepted a 1 year contract with Keenie Meenie Services to provide armed protection for E.E.C diplomatic staff in Uganda.
+McAleese finally left Africa for good in 1987 and then worked as the pub landlord of the Gunmakers Arms in Birmingham city centre.
+At the end of the 1980s, he spent two years as a security contractor during the "Colombian conflict".
 In the mid-1990s he worked in Moscow as a bodyguard training instructor, and undertook security work in Algeria and Iraq for several years.